Testimonials and Learnings

 Hear feedback and insights from educators, students, and thought leaders!

-Samplings of what we’ve been hearing as humans engage with Learning Journeys!
+Why is Global Social Emotional Learning so important?
+Here are samplings of what we’ve been hearing as teachers, students, and parents engage with Learning Journeys!

 “The beauty of the platform is that this work can be fully integrated into the existing curriculum.
 It’s not an additional “thing” to teach.
 It is how we build the capacity of all of our learners to engage with and impact the world through existing curriculum.”

 “Better World Ed is breaking new ground in teaching students essential 21st century skills while also developing their capacity for empathy, all while practicing literacy and numeracy in an important way.”

 In this 1 minute video, I explain why SEL cannot be taught as an "add-on," but rather must be integrated into literacy and numeracy lessons. @betterworldedu provides great soundless videos that engage kids in moments from other cultures, while providing a springboard to skills. pic.twitter.com/qCSMMw1NWt

 “These Social Emotional Learning experiences have impacted my students in a very important and positive way.
 All students feel successful while doing the lessons and I’ve noticed all students are willing to share their thoughts and ideas.
 One specific example is one of my more challenging students who is now one of the kindest and most caring people I know.
 He has shared with me how good he feels after doing the lessons and how he feels inspired to do good in the world!”

 You have no idea how excited I am about finding this program!
 I haven’t ordered yet, because I’m waiting for the OK from my principal to get the All Access package.
 If I don’t hear from him today, I’ll order it anyway.
 LOL!